 Once you start to understand how these concepts fit into your app, you’ll be well on your way to becoming a software architect.

 As an aspiring software architect, you need to constantly expand your knowledge and stay on top of the latest industry trends.
 You may start by learning one or more programming languages, work as a software developer, and gradually make your way.

 While there was a lot covered in this post, we’ve merely touched the surface on this topic.
 We still have yet to explore REST APIs, high availability, and CAP theorem.

 If you’d like a deep dive into software architecture, I highly recommend Web Application and Software Architecture 101.
 It walks you step by step through different components & concepts involved when designing the architecture of a web application.

 You’ll learn about various architectural styles such as the client-server, peer to peer decentralized architecture, microservices, the fundamentals of data flow in a web application, different layers involved, concepts like scalability, high availability and much more.

-If you are a beginner just starting your career in software development, this course will help you a lot.
 It will also help you with the software engineering interviews, especially for the full stack developer positions.

 A free, bi-monthly email with a roundup of Educative's top articles and coding tips.